Scotland Writes Community Wealth Building Into Law—A World First

 Why global movements care

-This would be the first real-world test of making democratic economics legally required rather than ideologically optional.
+This is the first real-world test of making democratic economics legally required rather than ideologically optional.

-Democratic ownership advocates have documented working alternatives for decades.
-Scotland’s attempting systematic scale-up through law.
-If it works, other regions would have a replicable model.
-If implementation falters, that’s valuable learning too.
+Scotland attempted systematic scale-up through law.
+If implementation delivers, other regions have a replicable model.
+If it falters, that’s valuable learning.
+Either way, the precedent is set.

 About the Author